 These efforts affirm a commitment to having a justice system in Oklahoma County that balances safety, justice and efficiency.
 Our community does not want to pay more for a system that keeps us less safe and results in harm to those involved.
 As these recommendations are being implemented by police, at the jail, and in the courts, our county is seeing significant change and a restoration of justice.

-Provide governance and oversight of the local justice system.
+Provide transparency and accountability for the local justice system.

-The Criminal Justice Advisory Council fulfills this role.
-The council brings together a diverse group of business and community leaders, law enforcement, nonprofit service providers, attorneys and judges to peruse and sustain meaningful, long-term reform.
+The Criminal Justice Advisory Council fulfills this role by fostering coordination.
+The council brings together a diverse group of business and community leaders, law enforcement, nonprofit service providers, attorneys, and judges to peruse and sustain meaningful, long-term reform.
 CJAC is tasked with finding data-driven solutions and implementing them throughout the county.

 Keep those charged with lower-level offenses out of the jail entirely.